ellisonr/star-wars-helper/README.md

 This API is intended for use by fans of the movie franchise Star Wars.
 Users of this API will have the ability to browse data on Star Wars
 * characters
 * starships
-* films
+* planets

-Users will be able to see which characters piloted certain starships, which films any character appears in, and many other fun facts.
+Users will be able to see which characters piloted certain starships, which planets a certain character is from, and many other fun facts.

 ## Technologies Used